Sanvaad/Sanvaad/README.md

-- 👋 Hi, I’m @Sanvaad
+- 👋 Hi, I’m Sanvaad
-- 👀 I’m interested in Programming
+- 👀 I’m a frontend developer, transitioning to fullstack web3 developement
-- 🌱 I’m currently learning Solidity
+- 🌱 I am an aspiring filmmaker and a book hoarder,
-- 💞️ I’m looking to collaborate on ...
+- 💞️ Striving to get better at what i do
 - 📫 How to reach me sanvaad003@gmail.com

 <!---